 However, it’s hard to avoid the conclusion that this is just another case of special pleading, where a trade body calls for lower taxation on the particular products made by their members.
 And, as I have argued before, it’s highly tendentious to argue that on-trade drinking has any claim to being intrinsically “better”.

-It’s also questionable where a duty cut would make any significant difference to the balance of consumption.
+It’s also questionable whether a duty cut would make any significant difference to the balance of consumption.
 It’s generally recognised that minor tweaks to relative taxation levels have little effect on consumer behaviour.
 Despite the duty on them having been halved, sub-2.8% beers have made little progress in the market because people basically aren’t interested in drinking them.

 The duty plus VAT on a pint of 4% beer comes to 52p.
 Even if that was completely removed, it would only reduce the price of a pint from £3.50 to £3.
 Is that really going to make much difference to levels of pubgoing?
 I’ve made the point in the past that, while relative price is a factor to some extent, the main reasons deterring people from drinking in pubs are non-financial.
 In any case, the likelihood is that pub operators would very often take the opportunity to fatten their margins rather than passing all the savings on to drinkers.